Elementary Level - Traditional Academics

 Grades 4 & 5:

 After School Program

 The YMCA provides after school care for any student for a monthly fee.
-Parents may register their child in the YMCA After School Program during registration.
+Parents may register their child in the YMCA After School Program during Angel Check-In.

 After school care is provided by the YMCA.
 Spaces are limited and managed through that organization.
 For additional information regarding the after school care program, please contact Audrey Dumes at firstname.lastname@example.org or 361-882-1741.